 But it’s not all doom and gloom for the great ape.
 A study by Borneo Futures for the PONGO (Palm Oil & NGO) Alliance, after looking at 2,717 Borneo plantations, provides evidence that RSPO-certified concessions lose 25 times less forest and orangutan habitat than non-certified ones.

 Research has also shown that the average carbon footprint of Certified Sustainable Palm Oil is 36 per cent lower than for non-certified palm oil.The next stage is to stem illegal or unsustainable plantations, and ensure the expansion of certified lands.

 Over the past few years, a series of commitments have been adopted by major brands to stop purchasing palm oil-linked to deforestation.
-As of 2016, more than 60 per cent of palm oil traded globally was covered by such commitments with some major palm oil buyers in the West such as Unilever, Mars, Nutella and Kellogg requiring certification of environmentally sound practices.
+As of 2023 around 17 per cent of palm oil traded globally is covered by such commitments with some major palm oil buyers in the West such as Unilever, Mars, Nutella and Kellogg requiring certification of environmentally sound practices.

 ‘Indonesia is not going to stop producing palm oil,’ says Andrew Marshall.
 ‘It is a poor country with lots of hungry people who deserve to have healthcare, be well-fed and fulfil their aspirations and palm oil is four times more productive than anything else you can plant on that land.’

 It is a sentiment echoed by locals in Kalimantan.
 ‘My good friend used to be a [forest] warden,’ explains local tour guide Eiros, ‘but he moved to palm oil because it pays more.
 When I asked him about the orangutans, he said he needed money and that it was someone else’s problem.’